-- how well it meets the criteria - how it compares to other applications when recommendations are made - whether it provides value with relevant money.
+- how well it meets the criteria. - how it compares to other applications when recommendations are made - whether it provides value with relevant money.3 the overall objective/s to be achieved in providing the grant.

 When assessing the extent to which the application represents value with relevant money, we will have regard to: